knottybiscotti/knottybiscotti/content/writing/Friday Flashing/2025/October/10-17 Pumpkin Spice.md

 ---
-title: Pumpkin Spice
+Title: Pumpkin Spice
-summary: Lydia orders a “Haunted Latte” at her favourite café and finds herself getting steamed in all the right ways.
+Summary: Lydia orders a “Haunted Latte” at her favourite café and finds herself getting steamed in all the right ways.
 Something in the espresso starts grinding back, and suddenly the café’s serving more than caffeine.
-date: 2025-10-17
+Date: 2025-10-17
-draft: false
+Draft: false
-showComments: true
+ShowComments: true
-characters:
+Characters:
   - lydia_march
   - rowan_vex
-tags:
+Series: Friday Flashing
+Tags:
   - story
   - magic
   - lesbian